validatedpatterns/docs/medical-diagnosis/getting-started.md

 # Prerequisites

-1. An OpenShift cluster ( Go to https://console.redhat.com/openshift/create )
+1. An OpenShift cluster ( Go to https://console.redhat.com/openshift/create ).
+See also [sizing your cluster](../cluster-sizing).
 1. A github account (and a token for it with repos permissions, to read from and write to your forks)
 1. Storage set up in your public/private cloud for the x-ray images
 1. The helm binary, see https://helm.sh/docs/intro/install/